PopMoth/mscProject/README.md

 ## Getting Started

+You will need a valid API key for Google Gemini to use this tool.

 To run this tool, first set the "GEMINI_API_KEY" environment variable in your local environment.
 This can be done by creating a `.env` file with the following contents:

 ```